Cleveland Sex Crimes Lawyer

 A sex crime conviction carries incredibly painful penalties, including incarceration and/or fines.
 Additionally, if you are found guilty, you may be required to register as a sex offender, which can profoundly impact your life.
 Even a sex crime accusation alone has the potential to hurt you.
 You could face a ruined reputation, job loss, eviction from your home, or strained relationships with family and friends.

-At Patituce & Associates, our Cleveland sex crimes attorneys know how important it is to seek an optimal result in these types of cases.
+At Patituce & Associates, LLC, our Cleveland sex crimes attorneys know how important it is to seek an optimal result in these types of cases.
 That is why we will leverage our knowledge, skills, and experience to defend you.

 Common Types of Ohio Sex Crimes